88-degrees/Book-of-Changes/e58d87sheng.md

 Line 4 occupies the place of a great minister, in immediate contiguity to his ruler, who confides in him, and raises him to the highest distinction as a feudal prince.
 The mention of mount Khî, at the foot of which was the capital of the lords of Kâu, seems to take the paragraph out of the sphere of symbolism into that of history.
 'The king' in it is the last sovereign of Shang; the feudal prince in it is Wăn.

 In line 5 the advance has reached the highest point of dignity, and firm correctness is specially called for.
-'Ascending the steps of a stair' may intimate, as Kû Hsî says, the ease of the advance; or according to others (the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors among them), its ceremonious manner.
+'Ascending the steps of a stair' may intimate, as [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says, the ease of the advance; or according to others (the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors among them), its ceremonious manner.

 What can the subject of the hexagram want more?
 He has gained all his wishes, and still he is for going onwards.
 His advance is blind and foolish; and only the most exact correctness will save him from the consequences.